Note-Taking Assistance - Policy and Procedure

 - Note-takers are required to work with their instructor to complete the “Instructor Verification Form” and are responsible for submitting the completed form to the SAS Note-taking Coordinator.

 - Note-takers should provide notes for each class session unless a class session is canceled, and the notes should be representative of the entire class session, from the beginning of the class to the end of the class.
 If a note-taker is absent for any class, it is their responsibility to find a substitute note-taker and/or to otherwise ensure notes are provided.

 - Note-takers should submit notes twice a week (or once a week if the class meets only once a week) for the duration of the semester.
 Notes should be legible and thorough, and should include information from the chalk/white board regarding homework assignments and exams/quizzes, etc.

 - Note-takers are required to submit their notes by uploading the notes to SAS Online Services.

-- Note-takers are required to pick up their gift card during the last week of classes from the SAS office (DeWeese Health Center, Rm.
-16).
+- Note-takers are required to pick up their gift card during the last week of classes from the SAS office (University Library, Suite 100, 1st floor, just past the elevators.).
 Please note, SAS reserves the right to withhold or reduce the gift card amount for notes not delivered, incomplete notes, incomplete training, and/or failure to complete and submit the Instructor Verification Form.